aws/aws-sagemaker-edge-quick-device-setup/README.md

 Installation
 ------------

 `aws-sagemaker-edge-quick-device-setup` is written in golang.
-You can also geneate the binary directly from the source using
+You can also generate the binary directly from the source using

 `go build`

-Optionally there is a build script to generate binaries and shasums for the relevant os/architecture combination
+Optionally there is a build script to generate binaries and shasums for the relevant OS/architecture combination

-We support out of the the box distributions for known os and architectures.
+We support out of the the box distributions for known OS and architectures.
 Check out [Releases](https://github.com/aws/aws-sagemaker-edge-quick-device-setup/releases) for latest distributions.

-`bash build.sh {os} {arch}`
+`bash build.sh {OS} {ARCH}`

 Configuration
 -------------